thijsfranck/courageous-comets/docs/admin-guide/configuration.md

 By default, the application searches for a file named `application.yaml` in the directory from which it is launched.
 In the Docker image, this file is located at `/app/application.yaml`.

+### `HF_DOWNLOAD_CONCURRENCY`

+The maximum number of concurrent downloads when installing Huggingface Transformers models.
+By default, this is set to `3`.

+### `HF_HOME`

+The directory containing Huggingface Transformers data files.
+By default, this is set to `hf_data` in the directory from which the application is launched.
+In the Docker image, this directory is located at `/app/hf_data`.

 ### `LOG_LEVEL`